Dr. Strange (1978 film): Production

-Philip DeGuere was given an ample budget for Dr. Strange, which he wrote, directed, and produced.
 The film was shot on Universal sets in Los Angeles, going over-schedule by several days because of the special effects, which included a lot of the era's green screen.
 DeGuere's friend, composer Paul Chiraha, was encouraged to produce an electronic score.
 Chihara, interviewed in 2016, said that DeGuere had high hopes for the film, and that he was crushed when it "tanked" in the Nielsen ratings.

 In March 1985, Stan Lee recounted the largely positive experience of working on Dr. Strange, compared with the other live-action Marvel Comics adaptations under the publisher's development deal with CBS and Universal in the late 1970s: I probably had the most input into that one.
 I've become good friends with the writer/producer Phil DeGuere.
 I was pleased with Dr. Strange and The Incredible Hulk.
 I think that Dr. Strange would have done much better than it did in the ratings, except that it aired opposite Roots.
-Those are the only experiences I've had with live action television.
+Those are the only experiences I've had with live-action television.
 Dr. Strange and The Incredible Hulk were fine.
 Captain America was a bit [of a] disappointment, and Spider-Man was a total nightmare.

 Reception

-Dr. Strange got very low Nielsen ratings and, from critics, generally negative reviews:
+Dr. Strange got very low Nielsen ratings and generally negative reviews from critics: